 1. Identify the skill to teach (remember to identify a skill that is observable and measurable!):

-2. Identify the prompting ap least-to-most; most-to-lea proach that will be used to teach the skill (e.g., peer-mediated; mand-model; ast):
+Identify the prompting ap least-to-most; most-to-least-to-most; most-to-least-to-most; oproach that will be used to teach the skill (e.g., peer-mediated; mand-model; ast):

 prompting can occur and d discuss when and how the skill will be taught.
-On the matrix, identify all the activities where identify the learning opportunities that might occur in the activity.
-The matrix already lists major in a preschool classroom schedule.
+On the matrix, identify all the activities where didentify the learning opportunities that might occur in the activity.
+The matrix already lists major r in a preschool classroom schedule.
 Feel free to add additional activities.

 Activity Skill:

 Arrival

 Large Group Time

 Free Choice/Centers

 Clean-Up

 Snack/Meals

 Outdoor Play

 Departure